-It’s essential to build an emergency fund as well as saving for your future.
-If you have any student debt, pay that first, but then start a fund that has 6 – 12 months of savings to cover your monthly expenses just in case.
+It’s essential to build an emergency fund as well as save for your future.
+If you have any student debt, pay that first, then start a fund with 6 - 12 months of savings to cover your monthly expenses, just in case.

 Once that is established, start saving for retirement and your children's education.